The Real Adventures of Jonny Quest: Characters

 Jessie Bannon, age 15, was characterized to be just as tough, smarter, and more thoughtful than Jonny.
-Written as "more of an egghead", she elected to spend time with Dr. Quest as Jonny did with Race, and was "more in tune with Hadji".
+Written as "more of an egghead", she elected to spend time with Dr. Quest as Jonny did with Race and was "more in tune with Hadji".
 Turner conceived Jessie as cool, independent, and a strong role model for contemporary girls.
-Peter Lawrence took pains to ensure Jessie would not be written as "a guy in a skirt", and made her more mature than Jonny.
-Race Bannon (Jessie's father) age 38, retained his classic, laconic sense of humor and fearless, dependable nature.
+Peter Lawrence took pains to ensure Jessie would not be written as "a guy in a skirt" and made her more mature than Jonny.
+Race Bannon (Jessie's father), age 38, retained his classic, laconic sense of humor and fearless, dependable nature.
 He retired from government work over ethical scruples with his former intelligence agency.
 Writers noted that Race was helplessly overprotective of Jessie, and Jonny was "the boy Race never had".
-Race was also given a western-US accent and a knack for crafting elaborate, colorful similes.
+Race was also given a Western American English accent and a knack for crafting elaborate, colorful similes.
 Peter Lawrence sculpted Race to be a "cowboy philosopher or philosopher-warrior".
 Writers tasked Race with physical and self-defense training for the Quest team.

 Dr. Benton Quest, age 55, retired from government research and operated from the "Quest Compound" on the coast of Maine.
 Driven by curiosity, he was "consulted by individuals, governments and corporations" to investigate enigmatic events.
-Described as "single-minded—almost to the point of obsession—in his pursuit of knowledge", he often encountered trouble as "his drive to learn blanks out more basic instincts like self-preservation."
+Described as "single-minded—almost to the point of obsession—in his pursuit of knowledge", he often encountered trouble as "his drive to learn blanks out more basic instincts like self-preservation".
 Jessie appreciated his ponderous sense of humor.
 The show's promoters summarized him as the "benevolent king" archetype.
-Bandit the family dog also appeared in the series.
-Lawrence removed Bandit's clownish origins, stressing that Bandit could not understand English, nor reliably save the family from perilous situations.
+Bandit, the family dog, also appeared in the series.
+Lawrence removed Bandit's clownish origins, stressing that Bandit could not understand English nor reliably save the family from perilous situations.